 This type of organization is established by members of a determined economic or social group with the objective of carrying out an activity for their common benefit.
 The basic premises of cooperativism are: (1) the identity of purposes and interests; (2) joint, voluntary, and objective action for the coordination of contribution and services; and (3) the achievement of useful and common results for all members of the cooperative.

-The legal requirements for forming a cooperative are similar to the procedures for forming other types of legal persons.
+The legal requirements for forming a cooperative are similar to the procedures for forming other types of legal entities.
 However, cooperatives are limited in their suitability for a CLT as their designated activity must be of economic nature with equal distribution of possible income or assets among members.
 Furthermore, there is a minimum number of members required to form a cooperative.
 The greatest limitation is the requirement that profits are developed and shared by its members, since CLTs are not commercial entities.
 However, one possibility could be to create a CLT in another format and later form a cooperative to manage the CLT.
 In this case, the two types could be combined in the form of a foundation managed through a cooperative, for example.

-A consortium is formed as a group based on the union of natural persons (individuals) and legal persons with the purpose of providing access to the consumption of assets and services through self-financing.
+A consortium is formed as a group based on the union of natural persons (individuals) and legal entities with the purpose of providing access to the consumption of assets and services through self-financing.
 This form of organization can be used for the acquisition of personal property, real estate, or by the group.
 To form an organization for the acquisition of assets, the consortium has a fixed term (which can be for an extended period of time).

 This group is represented by its administrator and requires a consortium contract which participants sign to ensure that all participants fulfill their share of obligations.
 In the case of a CLT, the consortium could be intended for real estate acquisition, and the consortium contract could establish the possibilities for managing the CLT.